This topic describes the added value of automation, how to measure this value (Automation ROI), and how to track the effectiveness of your automation.

 Set the scope

-To show an ROI graph on your dashboard, choose the Automation ROI widget from the widget gallery.
-To customize your graph, click the vertical ellipsis and select Configure.
+To customize the graph, click the vertical ellipsis and select Configure.

-For example, you could apply the following filters:
+For example, you can apply the following filters:

 To include all of the application module's descendants in the calculations, toggle the Descendants button:

 - Include only direct descendants

 Tip: The shortcut for switching between these options is Alt+i.

 To customize and filter the metrics to be displayed b y the graph, click the vertical ellipsis and select Configure.
 Click Metrics: